litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes
+### 0.1.23 May 19, 2022
+- [Feature] Red/Blue and Canary deployments using annotations.
+- [Bug Fix] context_list is properly passed in ZeroConf between Go program and load balancer resulting in contexts now working correctly.
+- [Bug Fix[ A missing exact context entry is now correctly added into contexts.
+- [Bug Fix] Use and document vhostPerDomain correctly.

 ### 0.1.22 May 6, 2022
 - [Feature] WebAdmin interface is now available including Real-Time Stats and template WebADC configuration.
 Template support provides availability to the Web Application Firewall.
 - [Feature] Optional support for configuration port in helm definition (service.ports.config).